databio/bedms/README.md

 ## Installation

-To install `bbclient` use this command:
+To install `bedms` use this command:
 ```
 pip install bedms
 ```